Skip to Content

 Common Misdemeanor Offenses in Chicago

-- Theft Crimes: Including shoplifting and petty theft.
+• Theft Crimes: Including shoplifting and petty theft.

-- Assault & Battery: Offenses involving physical harm or threats.
+• Assault & Battery: Offenses involving physical harm or threats.

-- Drug Offenses: Possession of small quantities of controlled substances.
+• Drug Offenses: Possession of small quantities of controlled substances.

-- Public Disorder: Involving public intoxication or loitering.
+• Public Disorder: Involving public intoxication or loitering.

 By accurately assessing the specifics of each case, such as intent, circumstances, and available evidence, we craft defenses that challenge the prosecution's case at every turn.
-For example, in drug offenses, we may examine if the evidence was legally obtained or if any procedural errors were made during your arrest.
+For example, in drug cases, we may examine whether the evidence was legally obtained or if any procedural errors were made during your arrest.
 For theft crimes, understanding the context and potentially mitigating factors can help us argue for reduced charges or alternative sentencing.

 Understanding Misdemeanor Classifications and Penalties in Illinois